cw5045iu/ICS611-Dynamodb-Project/README.md

 # ICS611-Dynamodb-Project
-A class project implementing web app using AWS Dynamodb and Node.js
+A class project implementing web app using AWS Dynamodb and Node.js for NYC Weather data

 # Setup and Installation